oracle/graaljs/docs/user/FAQ.md

 GraalVM mostly mimicks the original setup of Node, including the `node` executable, `npm`, and similar.
 However, not all command-line options are supported (or behave exactly identically).
 You need to (re-)compile native modules against the v8.h file, etc.

 - **Internals:**
-GraalVM is implemented on top of a JVM, and thus there will be various internal architectures.
+GraalVM is implemented on top of a JVM, and thus has a different internal architecture than Node.js based on V8.
 This implies that some internal mechanisms behave differently and cannot exactly replicate V8 behaviour.
 This will hardly ever affect user code, but might affect modules implemented natively, depending on V8 internals.

 - **Performance:**
 Due to GraalVM being implemented on top of a JVM, performance characteristics vary from the original native implementation.
 While GraalVM's peak performance can match V8 on many benchmarks, it will typically take longer to reach the peak (known as _warmup_).
 Be sure to give the GraalVM compiler some extra time when measuring (peak) performance.